Was anything negative for Semtech Corporation (SMTC) stock last session?

-In Thursday’s session, Semtech Corporation (NASDAQ:SMTC) marked $19.83 per share, down from $20.41 in the previous session.
-While Semtech Corporation has underperformed by -2.84%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, SMTC fell by -66.30%, with highs and lows ranging from $65.51 to $20.21, whereas the simple moving average fell by -41.51% in the last 200 days.
+While Semtech Corporation has underperformed by -0.32%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, SMTC fell by -69.64%, with highs and lows ranging from $65.51 to $18.48, whereas the simple moving average fell by -44.06% in the last 200 days.

 Sponsored